gisaia/arlas_cli/docs/docs/help.md

 Usage: arlas_cli [OPTIONS] COMMAND [ARGS]...

 Options:
-  --config-file TEXT  Path to the configuration file if you do not want to use
+  --config-file TEXT              Path to the configuration file if you do not
-                      the default one: .arlas/cli/configuration.yaml.
+                                  want to use the default one:
+                                  .arlas/cli/configuration.yaml.
-  --version           Print command line version --help              Show this message and exit.
+  --print-curl / --no-print-curl  Print curl command  [default: no-print-curl] --version                       Print command line version --help                          Show this message and exit.

 Commands:
   collections